Best Practices

 Scripting

-Javascript and other types of scripting should be used in such a way that users who do not have these enabled are still able to use the page.
-Some drop down menu items are displayed using javascripts but when the scripts are turned off the navigation system is unusable.
-Links that employ the use of javascript hide their destination leaving users of assistive technology guessing as to where they might be going.
-It is best to avoid using javascript in a link.
+JavaScript and other types of scripting should be used in such a way that users who do not have these enabled are still able to use the page.
+Some drop down menu items are displayed using scripts, but when the scripts are turned off, the navigation system is unusable.
+Links that employ the use of JavaScript hide their destination, leaving users of assistive technology guessing as to where they might be going.
+It is best to avoid using JavaScript in a link.

 Plug-Ins and Readers